hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 > $$
 > output =f_{a}(\sum\limits_{i=0}^{3}input_{i}\times weight_{i})
 > $$
-> for computer programming, it highly recommand because more easy to archieve; but hard for people understand
+> For computer programming, it is highly recommended because it's easier to achieve, but it maybe harder for people to understand
 >
 > and we can use Delta rule to conclude the second bias change rule.

 By repeatedly applying this rule on many examples, the perceptron gradually improves its performance, adjusting its decision boundary to better classify the input data.

-## About Learning Rate
+# Learning Rate

 This parameter determines the step size of each parameter update.
 This kind of parameter is called a hyperparameter.

-### The Choice of Learning Rate
+## The Choice of Learning Rate

 As beginners, we can choose a static learning rate for now.
 We will consider dynamic learning rates in our next chapter.